 “The best advice I give to a partner trying to help is not to take anything personally,” says Dr. Michael Tobin, a clinical psychologist with nearly 50 years of experience in marriage and family therapy.
 “This is why texting works well to offer help.
 If you say something in person, your partner might be defensive because he or she is so on edge.
 A loving text message, showing patience, creativity, or common sense, can help keep a relationship pointing toward true north.”

 Supportive texts can be a smart part of that strategy.
-But what kinds of texts should you consider sending?
-Here are a dozen texts to send your wife or husband when they’re dealing with a lot of stress.
+So what should you text a stressed out partner?
+Here are a dozen texts to send your wife or husband when they’re dealing with a lot of pressure.

-1. “You are killin’ it in the most important ways.”
+1. “You are killing it in the most important ways.”

 Your partner’s stress may come from misconceptions about their importance and the stuff they may be nervous about may overshadow their actual accomplishments.
 “When we’re feeling overwhelmed and stressed in one area of our life, it’s easy to overlook or discount all the other areas where we’re thriving,” notes Trueblood “Send your partner a simple message of verbal encouragement and acknowledgment to remind them how well they’re doing in other — perhaps more important — areas of their life.”
 Ignore the losses in favor of the wins, no matter how big or small.

 2. “How does take-out and a movie sound tonight?”